mauricioarauujo/spaceship-titanic/README.md

 We are pleased to share our journey of learning and applying MLOps with you in this project.

-## Workflow
+## Directories

-Our workflow follows the Kedro structure:
+Our directories follow the Kedro structure:

 - **src/**: Contains project modules and their pipelines.
 - **conf/base/**: Shared project configurations.